artefactual/atom-docs/user-manual/data-templates/dacs-template.rst

 **ISAD CSV Column** ``rules``

-**DACS Rule** Record the international, national or local rules or conventions followed in preparing the description.
+**DACS Rule**: Record the international, national or local rules or conventions followed in preparing the description.
 (DACS 8.1.4)

 **EAD**